Dierbergs Markets

-Dierbergs is a supermarket chain based in Chesterfield, Missouri, that, along with Schnucks, dominates the Greater St. Louis grocery market.
+Dierbergs is a supermarket chain based in Chesterfield, Missouri.
+It effectively splits the Greater St. Louis grocery market with Schnucks among locally based retailers.
 Dierbergs operates 26 stores in both Missouri and Illinois.
-The company now employs more than 5,000 employees, making it one of the top 25 largest employers in the St. Louis metro area.
+In 2006 it employed more than 5,000 employees, making it one of the top 25 largest employers in the St. Louis metro area.

 History

-In 1854, a general store opened on Olive Street Road in Creve Coeur, MO, east of present-day Highway 270.
-William F. Dierberg, Sr. purchased the store in 1914.
+In 1854, H.M.
+Koch opened a general store on Olive Street Road in Creve Coeur, MO, east of present-day Highway 270.
+William F. Dierberg Sr. purchased the store in 1914.
 The store, located at the "Creve Coeur House," also contained the 14-Mile House hotel and the Creve Coeur Farmer's Bank.
 In 1929, William turned the business over to his three sons, Bill, Fred & Vallie (Butch).
 The following year, the company moved into a new building on Olive Street Road.
 The company continued to operate from that location until 1960, when it moved to a new location in Creve Coeur, at the corner of Craig and Olive.

 In 1967, Bill's son Bob Dierberg opened a second location four miles west of the Creve Coeur store.
 The national trade magazine Progressive Grocer named the new location "Store of the Month," praising its modern design.
-In 1969, Roger Dierberg, Bob's cousin, left behind an engineering career at McDonnell-Douglas to join the family business.
+In 1969, Roger Dierberg, Bob's cousin, left behind an engineering career at McDonnell Douglas to join the family business.
 Roger and Bob expanded the chain to 20 locations during Roger's time with the company.

 In 2013, the chain opened its first location outside of the St. Louis metro when it expanded to Osage Beach, Missouri, near the Lake of the Ozarks.
 In 2017, Dierbergs partnered with Shipt to provide grocery delivery service to St. Louis-area residents.
 The chain sold its traditional and specialty pharmacies to St. Louis-based health system Mercy in 2021 for an undisclosed amount.
 Mercy continues to operate the former Dierbergs pharmacies under a long-term lease.
 In 2022, Dierbergs introduced a free rewards program, known as Dierbergs Rewards, and a mobile app.